-This benefit does not cover real-time office visits between you and your doctor via online and telephonic methods (telemedicine).
-See the Professional Visits and Services and Mental Health Care benefit.
+This benefit does not cover real-time office visits using online and telephonic methodsbetween you and your doctor or other provider who also maintains a physical location.
+These visits are covered under the Professional Visits and Services and other benefits of this plan.